Answered By: Your Library Team Last Updated: Apr 22, 2023 Views: 802

 Hard copies

-The library holds hard copies full text of both types of research papers at Western Bank Library.
+The library holds hard copies full text of PhD theses at Western Bank Library.
 You can search for these via StarPlus advanced search and limiting the search to dissertations (as shown below).

-- Theses are reference only items and must not be loaned or taken out of the library.
+Theses are reference only items and must not be loaned or taken out of the library.
 They should be used only on levels 5 & 6.
-You can request these from the Information desk at Western Bank on Level 5.
-Thesis requests are collected at:
+You can request these by filling out this form, or in from the Information desk at Western Bank on Level 5.

 Digital copies